Ahmedabbas75/Pizza-Sales/README.md

 ## 5- Summary :
 **In the beginning, I created the database on a SQL server called Pizza Sales, create table named Pizza Sales and add dataset with format CSV to it .**

-### Additionally, I created two files:
+**Additionally, I created two files :**
   - Pizza Sales.sql, SQL Query  related to questions to Ensure Data Integrity.

   - Cleaning.sql , Sql Query to Cleaning and  Preprocessing such as add new columns and Amendments.

-### In the end, i create dynamic dashboard conected directly with SQL server using Direct mode  Power Bi to answer business questions.
+**In the end, i create dynamic dashboard conected directly with SQL server using Direct mode  Power Bi to answer business questions.**